Morehead City library gets ready for a new facility - NewsBreak

 Morehead City library gets ready for a new facility

 “For the past several months, we have been getting ready for the big move into this Municipal Building.
-So we have gathered up all the books and boxed them up, and redone a lot of the interior of this building to get ready for the library, so it’s super exciting,” said Alizé Proisy, Communications Director of Morehead City.
+So we have gathered up all the books and boxed them up, and redone a lot of the interior of this building to get ready for the library, so it’s super exciting,” Proisy said.

-Proisy adds that the same staff and programs the library had before will remain the same.

-She says that the library staff is very excited to open the doors at their new location.Copyright 2022 Nexstar Media Inc. All rights reserved.
+Proisy added the same staff and programs the library had before will remain.
+She said the library staff is very excited to open the doors at their new location.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 For the latest news, weather, sports, and streaming video, head to WNCT.